-Solar Photovoltaic Market of the Central Eastern and South Eastern Europe Increased by 23 per cent
+Solar Photovoltaic Market of the Central Eastern and South-Eastern Europe Increased by 23 per cent

 In order to boost the adoption of solar power and to increase its competitiveness in all EU Member States (incl.
 CEE & SEE countries) by 2030, it is necessary to create an attractive framework.
-In the first place it entails financial support or tax deductions, which encourages growth of the industry, even where the cost of photovoltaics is above grid parity.
+In the first place, it entails financial support or tax deductions, which encourages the growth of the industry, even where the cost of photovoltaics is above grid parity.
 Another crucial aspect is the reduction of administrative hurdles and grid barriers.
-However, most Member States do not place importance on adequate support to its development.
+However, most Member States do not place importance on adequate support for its development.

 Every Member State chooses its support scheme itself.
 The possibilities are wide, ranging from investment support (capital grants, tax exemptions or reductions in the purchase of goods) to operating support (price subsidies, feed-in premiums, green certificates, grants, rebates, tender schemes and tax exemptions or reduction in the production of electricity).

-Transition from Coal to Clean Electricity
+The transition from Coal to Clean Electricity

 The current levels of dependence on fossil fuels, the need of reducing the carbon emissions associated with energy use and the prospects of developing a new and extremely innovative technology sector in the CEE & SEE countries, make solar photovoltaic energy increasingly attractive.
 Coal-fired power plants across the CEE & SEE countries are responsible for the largest amounts of key pollutants released into the air.
-Serious problems with the CO2 emissions of coal-fired power plants are existing in Poland, Ukraine, Czech Republic, Romania, Serbia, Bulgaria, Bosnia and Herzegovina, Kosovo, Turkey, etc. For this reason, CEE & SEE countries are at a crucial moment in deciding on the optimal strategy for achieving a future with reduced carbon emissions and clean, sustainable power sources to drive future economic growth.
+Serious problems with the CO2 emissions of coal-fired power plants exist in Poland, Ukraine, Czech Republic, Romania, Serbia, Bulgaria, Bosnia and Herzegovina, Kosovo, Turkey, etc. For this reason, CEE & SEE countries are at a crucial moment in deciding on the optimal strategy for achieving a future with reduced carbon emissions and clean, sustainable power sources to drive future economic growth.

 Solar electricity costs are becoming more and more competitive.
-Solar energy will become cost competitive with newly built coal power plant units by 2030 in several countries from Central East and South East Europe, predicts the Renewable Market Watch™.
+Solar energy will become cost-competitive with newly built coal power plant units by 2030 in several countries from Central East and South-East Europe, predicts the Renewable Market Watch™.
 A stronger effort towards further development and technological innovation will make the sector more productive and competitive, and accelerate its evolution.
 As a result, the whole community will benefit from the increasing possibility that solar photovoltaic energy will be able to contribute substantially to the CEE & SEE countries clean electricity generation by 2030.

 Replacement of the Old Power Generation Infrastructure

 The key elements of the energy infrastructure (e.g., major thermal and hydropower plants) in the CEE & SEE region were built in the 1960s and 1970s.
 This concentration in age, combined with inadequate maintenance in the 1990s, is now creating serious technical and policy challenges.
 As a consequence, there is an urgent need for widespread rehabilitation and replacement of this infrastructure.
 At the same time, electricity consumption is expected to increase in most of the CEE & SEE countries, as can be observed in the NREAPs.
-This leads to an inevitable discussion on future changes energy mixes in the region and solar photovoltaic energy is one of the best alternatives, according to the Renewable Market Watch™.
+This leads to an inevitable discussion on future changes energy mixes in the region, and solar photovoltaic energy is one of the best alternatives, according to the Renewable Market Watch™.